PLEASE JOIN US on the air for the 62nd Anniversary 2026 PVRC Reunion!

 That was a one-day event.
 Changes have been made over the years to encourage increased participation, such as having the Reunion span various hours in several successive days.

--- those 9 hours include early afternoon, evening and night hours (East Coast) to accommodate personal schedules and propagation coverage changes
+• Reunion spans 9 hours including early afternoon, evening and night hours (East Coast) to accommodate personal schedules and propagation coverage changes

--- increases scores for those who have valid Reunion QSOs with the special PVRC Club callsign stations, W4KFC, W3GRF, W3AU, and W7YS (see the various PVRC History links on our website, e.g. https://www.pvrc.org/pvrc1958.htm)
+Bonus points for those who have valid Reunion QSOs with the special PVRC Club callsign stations, W4KFC or W3GRF (see the PVRC History links on our website.
+If you would like to operate as W4KFC or W3GRF, please coordinate with Tim, N3QE.

 Dates, Times and Modes